SD-2023-CS10/Project-Version-0/UI/README.md

 ## Login for Administrators

 In the main login menu one of the options "administrator login" allows for Medcurity admins to login with their credentials.
-After they login, they have access to the "Create Client Account" page, where they can add new client accounts into the database.
+After they login, they have access to the "Create Client Account/Delete Client Account" page, where they can add and client accounts into the database.

 The purpose of this is to set up a default username and password for their clients, which will be sent to their clients (through any secure means) where the client will be prompted to change their Medcurity-provided password to one they desire so that Medcurity does not know their client's password, maxizing the safety and security of their clients.
 Since Medcurity does not have access to the user's new password, they cannot change the password should the user forget it.

 Please note that usernames must be unique for each user and upon account creation they cannot be changed.

+Medcurity admins are also able to delete user accounts that are no longer in use by entering their username and client company.

 ## Login for Clients